 Age Criteria for students entering from outside of DOE

 16 Under 11 credits.

 17 Under 11 credits.

 18 Under 22 credits.

-19 or Under 33 credits.
+19 or older Under 33 credits.

-older

-Students with history of incarceration are also considered most at risk.
+Students with a history of participation in a DOE program for justice-involved youth are also considered most at risk.